Welcome to the Christchurch Town Hall Organ

 For a receipt if donating online, email the secretary, giving your name, address, amount and date donated.

-Since its establishment, the Trust has promoted vigorously the annual international organ concert series, giving on average three concerts each year.
-The Trust is responsible for raising sufficient funds each year to pay for the rental of the Town Hall auditorium for each concert (approx $5,500 per concert), Town Hall management fees, technical costs, promotion and publicity costs as well as the visiting organists’ performance fee and accommodation costs.
-Read more
+The Trust is responsible for raising sufficient funds each year to pay for the rental of the Town Hall auditorium for each concert, Town Hall management fees, technical costs, promotion and publicity costs as well as the visiting organists’ performance fee and accommodation costs.
+These funds are obtained by the Trust from groups such as the Canterbury Community Trust and other community charities.

 Latest Happenings